awsdocs/amazon-eks-user-guide/doc_source/aws-load-balancer-controller.md

       + `--set region=region-code`
       + `--set vpcId=vpc-xxxxxxxx`

       If you're deploying to any Region other than `us-west-2`, then add the following flag to the following command, replacing *`account`* and `region-code` with the values for your region listed in [Amazon EKS add\-on container image addresses](add-ons-images.md)\.
+The cluster name can contain only alphanumeric characters \(case\-sensitive\) and hyphens\.
+It must start with an alphabetic character and can't be longer than 128 characters\.

       `--set image.repository=account.dkr.ecr.region-code.amazonaws.com/amazon/aws-load-balancer-controller`